CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-the-vmware-vcenter-private-datacenter.md

 After running the script you should be able to see the instance has been registered successfully.

+### Getting General Support

+Customers can contact the CenturyLink Global Operations Support center (support desk) directly for getting help with Cloud Application Manager as well as any other supported product that they’ve subscribed to.
+Below are three ways to get help.

 #### Contact:

 1. **Phone:** 888-638-6771